 Table 1 - Grade Composition

 Component Share

 Homework #0 1%

-Homework #1-4 48%
+Homework #1-4 51%

-Diagnostics 11%
+Diagnostics #1-3 3%

+Midterm Exam 5% or 10%

-Final Exam 40%
+Final Exam 35% or 40%

 As a core courses in the Harris School, we must follow the strict grading curve indicated in Table 2.
 In other words, after your numerical score is calculated at the end of quarter, the students with the top 12.5% of overall scores will receive a grade of A, the 25% of students with the next highest scores will receive an A-, and so on.
 Because of the nature of a strict curve, your numerical scores likely will not translate into a letter grade in the way to which you might be accustomed.
-To help provide a sense of where you are situated in the grade distribution, we will provide you with basic summary statistics, including quantiles, for each diagnostic exercise and homework (excluding homework #0).
+To help provide a sense of where you are situated in the grade distribution, we will provide you with basic summary statistics, including quantiles, for the midterm exam and each homework (excluding homework #0).
 To ensure your academic success in the course, the most important thing that you must do is complete and submit on time all assignments and assessments.

 Table 2 - Letter Grade Distribution

 Letter Grade Share of Students

-A 12.5%
+А 12.5%

 A- 25%

 B+ 25%

 В 25%

 B- or lower 12.5%